T. Millet Hand

-Thomas Millet Hand (July 7, 1902 in Cape May, New Jersey - December 26, 1956 in Cold Spring, New Jersey) was an American Republican Party politician who represented New Jersey's 2nd congressional district in the United States House of Representatives for six consecutive terms from 1945 to 1956.
+Thomas Millet Hand (July 7, 1902 in Cape May, New Jersey - December 26, 1956 in Cold Spring, New Jersey) was an American lawyer and Republican Party politician who represented New Jersey's 2nd congressional district in the United States House of Representatives for six consecutive terms from 1945 to 1956.

 Early life and education

 Hand was born in Cape May, New Jersey on July 7, 1902, and attended the local public schools.
 He graduated in 1922 from the Dickinson School of Law, in Carlisle, Pennsylvania, was admitted to the New Jersey Bar Association in 1924 and commenced practice in Cape May.

 Political and business career

 He was clerk of the Cape May County, New Jersey Board of Chosen Freeholders from 1924 to 1928, and the prosecutor of the pleas of Cape May County from 1928 to 1933.
 Hand served as the mayor of Cape May from 1937 to 1944, and was the publisher of the Cape May Star and Wave from 1940 until his death.
 He was also a partner in the Mecray-Hand Co., a real estate and insurance business.